johnridesabike/johnridesa.bike/software/bikewalklife.md

 weekly schedule.

-I manually syndicate links posts onto **[Bluesky]** and **[Mastodon]**, using the [POSSE] model, "Publish (on your) Own Site, Syndicate Elsewhere." which brings us to the "social" features...
+I manually syndicate links posts onto **[Bluesky]** and **[Mastodon]**, using the [POSSE] model, "Publish (on your) Own Site, Syndicate Elsewhere."
+That brings us to the "social" features...

 [Atom web feed]: https://bikewalk.life/feed.xml